Did the President Know in Advance of the Trump Tower Meeting?

 This was quickly proven to be false, as three advisers told the Times that Trump Jr. knew that his contact was supposed to have damaging information.
 So Trump Jr. offered a new account, saying he had hoped to receive damaging information, but that Veselnitskaya had been unable to deliver.
 Finally, again prompted by Times reporting, Trump Jr. acknowledged that he had been told the meeting was part of an effort by the Kremlin to assist his father’s campaign.
 Trump Jr. also released his emails about the meeting.

-The story of Trump’s alleged affair with McDougal, a former Playboy model, has unfolded at slower speed, but with the same basic pattern: Denials by the president and his aides have repeatedly been debunked.
-The story of the affair first broke in the closing days of the presidential campaign, and in indirect fashion: The Wall Street Journal reported that the National Enquirer had purchased the rights to the story from McDougal for $150,000, then sat on it, in a tabloid maneuver called “catch-and-kill,” designed to stifle a story.
+The story of Trump’s alleged affair with McDougal, a former Playboy model, has unfolded at a slower speed, but with the same basic pattern: Denials by the president and his aides have repeatedly been debunked.
+The story of the affair first broke in the closing days of the presidential campaign, and in indirect fashion: The Wall Street Journal reported that the National Enquirer had purchased the rights to the story from McDougal for $150,000, then sat on it, in a tabloid maneuver called “catch and kill,” which is designed to stifle a story.

 We want to hear what you think.
 Submit a letter to the editor or write to letters@theatlantic.com.